 As we advance into the 21st century, it’s no secret that careers in STEM (Science, Technology, Engineering, and Mathematics) are here to stay.
 So why does popular culture continue to preach superficiality rather than ambition, self-confidence, and education for young women?
 While of course not every girl will pursue a future in STEM, it is important that they’re aware of the massive role STEM plays in our world and the career options available to them.

 The gender imbalance for careers and education is seen most prevalent in STEM fields, where women make up only 15-25% of the current workforce.
 STEM jobs tend to be higher paid, meaning that the lack of women in these roles contributes to the gender salary gap.
-While girls are more than capable in pursuing careers in this field, stereotyping often leads them to feeling less confident in their abilities and less motivated.
+While girls are more than capable of pursuing careers in this field, stereotyping often leads them to feel less confident in their abilities and less motivated.
 Additionally, the lack of women currently in these fields means that there are fewer female role models for girls still forming career choices.

 Luckily, STEM is one of Girl Scouts’ key pillars, with the intent to engage young women in STEM topics and scientific reasoning, and allow them to apply concepts learned in school in new ways.
 Exposing girls to STEM between the ages of 8 and 11 can have a huge impact in their future interest and involvement.
 Immersion and engagement helps establish that: